Darrell Henderson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Season Stats

-- He also averages 18.0 receiving yards per game, catching 10 passes for 90 yards.
+- He also averages 18.0 receiving yards per game, grabbing 10 passes for 90 yards.

-- The Rams have thrown the ball in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Rams have run 57.3% passing plays and 42.7% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the Giants.